Welcome to your watchlist

 Event types that do not qualify for the Art21 Screening Society include:

-• A screening which charges a fee for participants to attend
+• A screening that charges a fee for participants to attend

 • A single loop of an Art21 film in a museum setting or on a website (materials must be licensed when used for this purpose)